vmoroz/microsoft-hermes-windows/doc/BuildingAndRunning.md

 - `hbcdump`: Hermes bytecode disassembler
 - `hermesc`: Standalone Hermes compiler.
 This can compile JavaScript to Hermes bytecode, but does not support executing it.
 - `hvm`: Standalone Hermes VM.
 This can execute Hermes bytecode, but does not support compiling it.

+## Building on Windows (hermes-windows repository)

+### Dependencies

+    You will need to install Visual Studio with following Spectre-migrated libraries You can find these in the Visual Studio Installer under Individual components
+    > MSVC v142 - VS 2019 C++ ARM64 Spectre-migrated libs (Latest)
+    > MSVC v142 - VS 2019 C++ x64/x86 Spectre-migrated libs (Latest)
+    > C++ ATL for latest v142 build tools with Spectre Mitigations (ARM64)
+    > C++ ATL for latest v142 build tools with Spectre Mitigations (x68 & x64)

+### Building

+You should be able to build hermes by running the following script from the base of the repository.
+Note: There may be errors shown on the script but hermes is built if you can find the executable in build/bin/hermes/Debug/hermes.exe

+    .ado\scripts\cibuild.ps1